 And now, 30 years later, another gift!

-A group of young moms, not me, took on the responsibility of not only saving this treasure of a park which had exceeded it’s lifespan but also giving new generations and all of us in the community the gift of participation.
+A group of young moms took on the responsibility of not only saving this treasure of a park which had exceeded it’s lifespan, but also giving new generations a better park, and all of us in the community the gift of participation.

 There’s been more than a year’s worth of planning, fundraising, and preparation.

 It’s been fantastic to see how much the community has come together to support this work.
 Read about the Winters Friends of the Library involvement here.